click to go back

 the second resource i found instrumental in getting started learning thai was the youtube channel comprehensible thai. i felt like before i didn't really have any resources for listening practice aimed towards beginners that wasn't just, like, example dialogues of tourists ordering pad thai or something. but this channel that started in 2020 i think had hundreds of hours of graded listening material on so many fun and interesting topics, all for free and is still releasing new content as of writing this, that i felt like i hit gold. i don't follow the ALG (Automatic Language Growth) method personally, where you're supposed to only watch the ALG content and not use traditional studying methods alongside it as a full course is suppose to take you from not understanding anything to beginning to understand native level content. i believe the aim is to basically replicate the first five or so years of a child's language development so you have the skills to keep learning in whatever direction you want to, but can do so within your target language, just like you did with your native language as a child. but tbh i feel like my adhd prevents me from only sitting and watching videos without any sort of interaction. in the beginning i did watch the channel for the recommended 2+ hours a day, but i also went through other beginner textbooks and courses as well as keep up with my anki cards.

-i still watch comprehensible thai, although i use it more for more passive listening practice while i wash my dishes and stuff like that. right now i'm going through the intermediate 1 playlist, which currently has over 700 30+ minute videos and is still getting tons of regular updates so at the rate i'm going i'll probably be using it until the heat death of the universe. i do a lot of sentence mining these days. for a long time i mainly sentence mined vlogs and cooking videos on youtube, although i've been doing more shows now. there aren't that many that have thai soft subs, but i do mine pretty intensely (basically any i+1 sentence i come across) so it takes me ages to get through a single show. i don't really practice reading much because quite frankly i a) have not come across enough content that interests me that is at my level, and b) i have very little need to read thai beyond signs and menus and the occasional facebook message from my family. through reading the thai on subtitles and my anki cards alone my ability to read thai has already surpassed my mom's ability to read english and she's been able to survive living in america just fine for over 20 years so tbh improving my reading is kinda low on my list of priorities lol. i feel like my listening comprehension is around the low intermediate, B1 area although i've never taken any sort of test (i don't think there is a CEFR test for thai anyways).
+i still watch comprehensible thai, although i use it more for more passive listening practice while i wash my dishes and stuff like that. right now i'm going through the intermediate 1 playlist, which currently has over 700 30+ minute videos and is still getting tons of regular updates so at the rate i'm going i'll probably be using it until the heat death of the universe. i do a lot of sentence mining these days. for a long time i mainly sentence mined vlogs and cooking videos on youtube, although i've been doing more shows and more complicated youtube content like history, interviews, and science now. there aren't that many that have thai soft subs, but i do mine pretty intensely (basically any i+1 sentence i come across) so sometimes it takes me ages to get through a single show. i don't really practice reading much because quite frankly i a) have not come across enough content that interests me that is at my level, and b) i have very little need to read thai beyond signs and menus and the occasional facebook message from my family. through reading the thai on subtitles and my anki cards alone my ability to read thai has already surpassed my mom's ability to read english and she's been able to survive living in america just fine for over 20 years so tbh improving my reading is kinda low on my list of priorities lol. july 2025 update: after struggling to get into novels and manga translated into thai due to 1) manga using small ass and often heavily stylized font; 2) every thai publisher forcing me to use their mobile app all of which don't allow selecting text to look up words using my phone's native dictionary or screenshots, much lessing being able to use browser and desktop tools like yomitan or ocr; i finally discovered the world of fan translated manhwa... i'll probably always be more of a manga girlie but manhwa is definitely a nice change of pace. i also feel like i've picked up a lot of words through reading that i haven't come across just through watching stuff, especially royal vocabulary (never thought i'd get into isekai romantasy for the language gains... but here we are lol). i still haven't really gotten into reading novels but i did learn that one of my favorite authors, keigo higashino, has a ton of novels translated into thai that haven't been translated into english, so i might suffer through thai publishers' draconian anti-consumer restrictions just to read them 😅

 my history with japanese